wp-property/wp-property/readme.md

 * Smooth operation, user friendly interface, comes with its own vast collection of property listing functionality and compatible premium features.
 * Expandable, customizable and fully supported by us!

-#### Powerful Core Features!
-* WP-Property comes with a numerous array of features, like custom property types, shortcodes, automatic image resizing, instant Google map insertion in your property details page with just an address and so on.
-* Set select properties to a ‘Featured’ status with a Featured Properties Widget.
-* 'Latest Properties' widgets that are automatically populated as you enter new properties.
-Easy to use functionality and user interface will leave you wanting for more!

 #### Features
 * Flexible Extendable Filter on All Properties page.
 * Fields such as price, bathrooms, bedrooms, features, address, work out of the box.